-Rinforcement Learning is a type of machine learning.
-It is a goal-oriented learning algorithm, which learn to achieve it’s goals through trial and error.
+Reinforcement Learning is one of the most excelling domain in machine learning.
+It’s a trial and error algorithm which is designed being a goal-oriented learning algorithm.
+Model learn to achieve its goals through trial and error.
 It uses feedback from its own action and experience.

 Some key terms that describe the basic elements of an RL problem are: